jshawn96/GivDapps-Database/README.md

 Reference: http://flask-sqlalchemy.pocoo.org/2.1/models/

 # TO DO:
+1   Test the database.
-1. Add Photo Model
+2   Add Photo Model
     One photo can relate to one campaign, company, challenge, user, nonProfit Each photo should have an id, a format, and a date created.

-2. The comments should be specifying the actual relationship verbiage.
+3   The comments should be specifying the actual relationship verbiage.
-3. Users may want to see their donation history.
+4   Users may want to see their donation history.

 lprescott [10:25 PM]
 How to get started on the python data base w/ flask and sql alchemy: